Roger Hector interview

 As it got closer to production, there were additional people assigned from the Consumer Product division.
 Roy Nishi did the final industrial design, but unfortunately I cant remember the names of the other guys that did the production hardware and software engineering (my fuzzy memory).
 Our group was responsible for establishing the specs and making the holograms themselves, and a larger, separate group did the production design, put it in a box, and planned the marketing.

 It went all the way through production tooling and pilot production with 8 game cartridges.
-We showed Cosmos at the CES show and Toy Fair in 1981, and took a year’s worth of production orders at the shows.
+We showed Cosmos at the 1981 Winter CES and Toy Fair shows, and took a year’s worth of production orders at the shows.
 But subsequently, management inexplicably decided to not release Cosmos.
 The official reason, as told to me directly by Atari's CEO Ray Kassar, was that Atari overbooked orders for the VCS and needed more production capacity.
 Ray had decided to "hold off" on Cosmos "for now".
 This sounded to me like it was being permanently shelved.
 R&D was not a good place to be if the company did not want to produce new things.
 Even though it was fun creating new products with such a great team, I decided it would be more fun to get things out of the lab and into the market, so I left.

 (RIGHT) Creative Computing March 1981 Winter CES news blurb (pg.
 70); (LEFT) Electronic Games news blurb from their Winter 1981 issue